Understanding the Ephemeral Configuration Database

 JET applications and NETCONF and Junos XML protocol client applications can modify the ephemeral configuration database.
 JET applications must send configuration requests as pairs of load and commit operations.
 NETCONF and Junos XML protocol client applications can perform multiple load operations before executing a commit operation.

-You must validate all configuration data before loading it into the ephemeral database and committing it on the device, because committing invalid configuration data can cause Junos processes to restart or even crash and result in disruption to the system or network.
+You must validate all configuration data before loading it into the ephemeral database and committing it on the device.
+Committing invalid configuration data can cause Junos processes to restart or stop responding and result in disruption to the system or network.

-Client applications can simultaneously load and commit data to different instances of the ephemeral database.
+Client applications can simultaneously load and commit data to different ephemeral database instances.
 Commits issued at the same time for different ephemeral instances are queued and processed serially by the device.
-If a client disconnects from a session, the device discards any uncommitted configuration changes in the ephemeral instance, but configuration data that has already been committed to the ephemeral instance by that client is unaffected.
+If a client disconnects from a session, the device discards any uncommitted configuration changes in the ephemeral instance.
+However, configuration data that has already been committed to the ephemeral instance by that client is unaffected.

 When you commit an ephemeral instance, the system validates the syntax, but not the semantics, of the ephemeral configuration data.
 When the commit is complete, the device notifies the affected system processes.
 The processes read the updated configuration and merge the ephemeral data into the active configuration according to the rules of prioritization described in Ephemeral Database Instances.
 The active device configuration is a merged view of the static and ephemeral configuration databases.